-Over 2020, the use of public transport has dropped by approximately 15% with anecdotal evidence suggesting for seniors the fall in public transport use has been even greater.
+Throughout 2020, the use of public transport dropped by approximately 15% with anecdotal evidence suggesting for seniors the fall in public transport use was even greater.
 This implies the fall in revenue associated with Hobart travel would be much lower than estimated above.
 It is anticipated the estimate for the Hobart urban area is indicative of the probable current cost for the whole of Tasmania.